Today's History Trivia for April 21

 (Samuel Langhorne Clemens), American author, steamboat pilot, creator of Tom Sawyer (1876) and Huckleberry Finn (1885).

 1996 "Jimmy the Greek" Snyder b.
-1918 (Demetrius George Synodinos), American oddsmaker.
+1918 (Dimetrios Georgios Synodinos), American oddsmaker.
 In 1988 he was fired by CBS for stating that blacks are better athletes due to selective breeding by slave owners.

 1985 Rudi Gernreich b.
 1922 Austrian-born American fashion designer, introduced topless bathing suits (1964), thong bathing suits, and the first designer jeans.

 1977 Gummo Marx b.
-1893 (Milton Marx), American comedian, one of the Marx Brothers.
-He left the team before they reached stardom.
+1892 (Milton Marx), American comedian, one of the Marx Brothers.
+He left the team to join the military during World War I before they reached stardom.

 1965 Sir Edward Victor Appleton b.
 1892 English Nobel-winning physicist, discovered the conductive "Appleton layer" in the ionosphere making long range radar and radio transmission possible.